paulejarvis/Playbook/Demo/README.md

 * all nodes integrated on the graph
 * however the code lives in separate branches within each Department
 * Should we create separate folders for people and technology at the org level?

-## Template for new nodes in Cypher

-CREATE
-  (
-    objectID:Label
-     {
-       property: "text",
-       property: value
-     }
-  ),